-- (a) To verify the identity of the person before accepting custody; - (b) To classify prisoners and determine appropriate facilities and programs; - (c) To ensure compliance with court sentencing orders; - (d) To identify individuals and groups of individuals who pose a threat to the safety and security of the facility; - (e) To determine the prisoner's financial status for reimbursement purposes; - (f) To conduct research and evaluations designed to improve the quality of corrections services; - (g) To provide victims with information regarding the prisoner's custodial status; - (h) For the purposes of maintaining complete and accurate criminal history records as well as compiling crime statistics.

-Corrections officials collect a substantial amount of information about prisoners.
+- (a) To verify the identity of the person before accepting custody; 108 - (b) To classify prisoners and determine appropriate facilities and programs; 109 - (c) To ensure compliance with court sentencing orders; 110 - (d) To identify individuals and groups of individuals who pose a threat to the safety and security of the facility;111 - (e) To determine the prisoner's financial status for reimbursement purposes;112 - (f) To conduct research and evaluations designed to improve the quality of corrections services; 113 - (g) To provide victims with information regarding the prisoner's custodial status; 114 - (h) For the purposes of maintaining complete and accurate criminal history records as well as compiling crime statistics.
+115 Commentary Corrections officials collect a substantial amount of information about prisoners.
 For example, a prisoner's IDOC master record file contains: (a) all information from the committing court; (b) his reception summary; (c) evaluation and assignment reports and recommendations; (d) reports regarding his treatment program assignment and progress; (e) any reports of disciplinary infractions and disposition; (f) his presentence investigation report; (g) any parole plans and reports; (h) the date and circumstances of his final discharge; and (i) other pertinent data concerning the prisoner's background, conduct, associations and family relationships.
 While medical records are not kept in a prisoner's master record file, there may be some documents, such as a presentence investigation report, that contain medical information.

-As part of the inmate classification process, the Illinois Department of Corrections is required to conduct a social evaluation of each prisoner's medical, psychological, educational, and vocational condition and history, including the use of alcohol and other drugs, and the circumstances surrounding his offense.
+117 As part of the inmate classification process, the Illinois Department of Corrections is required to conduct a social evaluation of each prisoner's medical, psychological, educational, and vocational condition and history, including the use of alcohol and other drugs, and the circumstances surrounding his offense.118 (2) Corrections officials must collect inmate gang information - Corrections officials must collect information regarding the inmate gang population to control and limit gang activities within correctional facilities.
+119 Commentary

-730 ILCS 5/3-8-2(a).
+108 730 ILCS 5/3-8-1(b); see also 20 ILCS 2630/2.1(e).